kamkor/blog/_posts/2015-10-6-Covariance-And-Contravariance-In-Scala.md

 val softDrink: SoftDrink = box.retrieve
 {% endhighlight %}

-If the user would like to use covariant subtyping with class `Box` then he would have to add variance annotations himself.
-However, this would have caused method `put` to be no longer usable because compiler would not be able to figure out the correct type of the argument of `put` method.
+If the user would have liked to use covariant subtyping with class `Box` then he would have to add variance annotations himself.
+However, this would have made method `put` no longer usable because it wouldn't be possible for the compiler to figure out the correct type of the argument of the method `put`.

 {% highlight scala %}
 val softDrinkBox: Box[_ <: SoftDrink] = new Box()